Improving Access to Civil Legal Justice through Public Libraries

 How can I stay up to date on the project?

-New information about the project will be posted on Facebook, Twitter, and through our Crossroads eNewsletter.
+New information about the project will be posted on Facebook, Twitter, and through our newsletter, Crossroads.
+Please feel free to print and share an informational postcard about the project (pdf) with your networks.
 Email project coordinator Brooke Doyle at any time with questions, ideas, or feedback: firstname.lastname@example.org.

 About Legal Services Corporation (LSC)